ClickHouse/clickhouse-docs/docs/en/integrations/sql-clients/arctype.md

 ## 4. Query ClickHouse

+- You can select databases and then tables by clicking on the **Tables** icon in the left navigation, and then selecting the database and table.
+You will see a tabular view of the selected table:
 <img src={require('./images/arctype-table-view.png').default} class="image" alt="Select databases and tables" />

+- The next choice in the left navigation is **Queries**.
+After choosing Queries you can add a new query with the **Add Query** button, and then type your query in the query pane.
+As you type Arctype will provide you with table and column names:
 <img src={require('./images/arctype-queries-builder.png').default} class="image" alt="Query the ClickHouse database using Arctype type ahead log" />

 ## Next Steps